-Assembly Bill 352 aims to regulate the release of certain balloons into the atmosphere, specifically targeting those made of biaxially oriented polyethylene terephthalate (Mylar) and inflated with lighter-than-air gas.
+Assembly Bill 352 aims to limit the release of certain balloons into the atmosphere, specifically those made of biaxially oriented polyethylene terephthalate (Mylar) and inflated with lighter-than-air gas.
 The bill prohibits the release of 10 or more such balloons, with violations subject to a $500 forfeiture.
-Exceptions to this prohibition include balloons released indoors, for scientific or meteorological purposes, or by government agencies for similar purposes.
-The bill also grants the Department of Natural Resources the authority to create rules necessary for its implementation.
+Exceptions to this prohibition include balloons released indoors with property owner consent, those released for scientific or meteorological purposes, and balloons released by government agencies for similar purposes.
+The bill also grants the Department the authority to promulgate necessary rules for its implementation.

 Statutes affected: